Radio group Preview

 Behavior

-Radio groups should present a selected option by default.
-The default option should be placed first and should be the most logical assumption.
-Remaining options should be listed in a logical order, for example from most to least secure, or simplest to most difficult.
+Present a selected option in radio groups by default.
+The default selection should be placed first and should be the most logical response.
+Remaining options should be listed in a logical order.
+For more information, see the Content section.

 Color overview